 “I don't think that architecture is only about shelter, is only about a very simple enclosure.
 It should be able to excite you, to calm you, to make you think.”

 One of the world's most innovative architects, Zaha Hadid has conceptualized and realized the process, from planning through to execution, of some of the most enticing buildings worldwide.
 She is an award-winning titan of the industry and a truly inspiring woman.

 25. Jessica Ennis-Hill

 The London 2012 Olympic Games broke records in every area.
-An already incredible triathlete and heptathlete, Jessica Ennis was one of the big hopes for the games.
+An already incredible triathlete and heptathlete, Jessica Ennis-Hill was one of the big hopes for the games.
 She defied all expectation and became the face of the 2012 Olympic Games and one of the most decorated athletes in the country’s history.
-Now a national treasure and an inspiration to many up and coming athletes, she is an incredible motivational speaker.
+Now a national treasure and an inspiration to many up-and-coming athletes, she is an incredible motivational speaker.

 26. Bonita Norris

 “What I've learned from climbing mountains is that we can push ourselves far beyond what we think we are capable of, and it's outside of our comfort zones that the most amazing things happen.”

 Summiting Everest is the challenge of a lifetime and one you would expect to take many years to prepare for.
 Bonita Norris, however, gained adulation for having gone from novice climber to the top of the world in just two tough years.
 This amazing achievement made her the youngest woman in history to reach the summit, at just 22 years of age.